 It all boils down to mindful observation and understanding your child’s nature.
 Using the strategies in the Eating Styles you’ll become the expert on how to feed YOUR child.
 Then the food will easily follow.

-Eating Styles is part of the Mindset component of my Mouth-Mind-Movement-Minerals Method to get your kids to say, “MMMM” to nourishing food without a battle.
+Eating Styles is part of the Mindset component of my Mind-Movement-Minerals Method to get your kids to say, “MMMM” to nourishing food without a battle.
 It’s a simple step you can take at home with huge rewards!

 Are you ready to end the mealtime drama and keep your kids nourished?